openhwgroup/core-v-sw/specifications/corev-builtin-spec.md

 ## Front matter

+### OpenHW Release Status

+This specification is at the "OpenHW - Released" status.

+The ratification vote for Version 1.0 was held in the OpenHW TWG following review in the April, 2023 TWG meeting.

 ### Revision history

 **Note.**  Since version 1.0 was ratified, a number of discrepancies have been identified.
 Version 1.1 of this specification is in preparation to correct these discrepancies.
 The tool chains being developed will track this version 1.1, _not_ version 1.0.